 Ant –f build.xml Load_ACL

-Note

-If it is desired to use the “CUSTOM” ACL load for OptiNet users, customization of the LoadDailyACLJob.insertCpCustom query will be required.
+Note: If it is desired to use the “CUSTOM” ACL load for OptiNet users, customization of the LoadDailyACLJob.insertCpCustom query will be required.
 If you are unfamiliar with customizing a query, contact your NCR Cash Management Support representative.
 The default query is below and may be used for reference:

 LoadDailyACLJob.insertCpCustom=?insert into user_cp(username,cashp_id) select '\:username\:', cashp_id from cp_link where owner_id\='\:location\:' and cashp_id not in (select cashp_id from user_cp where username\='\:username\:');

-Please note the :userame: and :location: variables.
-These reference the USERNAME and U_LOCATION columns in import file, respectively, and may be used in your customized query.
+Note The :userame: and :location: variables.
+These reference the USERNAME and U_LOCATION columns in the import file, respectively, and may be used in your customized query.

 Load Balance ATMs

-The Load_Balance_ATM batch will load daily load file, i.e. the file(s) that supply the activity and balance figures for the ATMs.
+The Load_Balance_ATM batch will load the daily load file, i.e. the file(s) that supply the activity and balance figures for the ATMs.
 Refer to the document OptiCash Input/Output Formats for more information about this load format.

 Properties

 Load_Balance_ATM.loadfile=Name of the file to be loaded.
-File must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
+The file must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
 Supply only the Basic Filename - No path is necessary

 Load_Balance_ATM.delim=Supported separators - comma, tab, semicolon, none.
 ‘Comma’ or ‘Tab’ or ‘Semicolon’ is used with Standard format and does not require input format specified in the syntax.
 ‘None’ is used for 422-format input and has to be defined in conjunction with the input formats '0' or '1' available below.